 When I need to cook something I have never made before...

 I always do a bit of research.
 And if it involves the Instant Pot/Electric Pressure Cooker, there is one person I turn to the most, Kristen @ A Mind "Full" Mom.
 I have learned so much from her, and it is always the down to earth information, I need.
 Exactly what I am looking for, when I am out there looking!
-Thank you Kristen, you have helped so much, through the years!
+Thank you Kristen, I can not tell you how many great ideas came from you, and how much you have helped, through the years!

 My husband loves applesauce!

-Finding organic applesauce at a reasonable price, doesn't come easy.
-And in our small community, there are precious few organic products, available.
+And finding organic applesauce at a reasonable price, doesn't come easy, living out in a small rural area.
+In our small community, there are precious few organic products, available.
 So there was only one thing to do, make it myself.
 We usually head into Lufkin to grocery shop every couple of weeks, and one item they always have in the produce department is two pound bags of organic apples.
 And not just one kind, you can get Gala, Honey Crisp, Ambrosia, and a few more.
 They do rotate the varieties, but always have at least two or three different kinds of apples to choose from.

 Honey Crisp and Gala are usually my first choice for applesauce.

 They are sweet enough to make applesauce with no added sugar.
 But today we picked up two bags of Ambrosia apples and made Whole Fruit Organic Applesauce.
-And while once pureed, it could easily be canned in a water bath canner to be shelf stable, we will freeze these jars for now.
+And while once pureed, it could easily be canned in a water bath canner to be shelf stable.
+But we will simply freeze these jars.
+Making this four pound batch of apples into sauce, makes enough to last until the next shopping trip.
 I had never cooked an Ambrosia apple before.
 The first thing I noticed is that they have quite a lovely aroma.
-Almost perfume-y, but the cooked, the flavor is just apple.
+Almost perfume-y, but when cooked, the flavor is pure apple.

 Apples will vary in sweetness, from crop to crop, and by type.